 When possible, this site's policy when removing a question is to post a replacement question that identifies the underlying premise(s) in the removed one.
 So for example an announcement of an anti-money protest becomes a question about whether money is fundamental to capitalism, and if so, how to agitate against money.

-A note about tagging: first of all, do it!
-It really helps people get deeper and better info if they can look up other questions similar to their own.
-Also, please don't tag things with anarchy, anarchist, or anarchism.
+Please don't tag with anarchy, anarchist, or anarchism.
 These are entirely redundant on this site.
 Do check out the tags that have already been used.

 Our preference is that people don't just downvote comments and/or questions.
 Use the comments!
 Let people know why you disagree with what they said.

 And people who get downvoted, don't worry about it, especially if someone takes the time and energy to explain why they gave you the thumbs down.
 The comments area is a great way to explore people's disagreements, particularly if none of us are under any illusion about converting anyone.
 Anarchists disagree with each other!
 No hive mind!